jkaewprateep/Mel-Frequency-response/README.md

 ```

 ## Data Cleanzing ###
 Sometimes working with samples from environment sources there are data learning interuption with Furrier transfrom and backward furrier transform can filters out unrelated data or sustain the data continuous.
+From the graph is respond to input as wave with multiple sources inputs, short-time furrier transform and inverse remain the wave lenghts data continuous that corresponse to the filters and domain.

 ![Alt text](https://github.com/jkaewprateep/Mel-Frequency-response/blob/main/10.png?raw=true "Title")
 ![Alt text](https://github.com/jkaewprateep/Mel-Frequency-response/blob/main/4.png?raw=true "Title")